slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *'No one can make you feel inferior without your consent.' -- Eleanor Roosevelt*

-> *'The internet doesn't care about your title' -- Naval Ravikant
+> *'The internet doesn’t care about your title' -- Naval Ravikant*